inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

 ```

 Any private method that need to run operations after the database transaction
-commit should take the unit of work as input:
+commit should take the Unit of Work as input:

 ```python
 def _reindex_something(uow, ...):